RasaHQ/rasa-demo/README.md

 if you want to train it faster, try the training command with `--augmentation 0`).

-Then, to run, first set up your action server in one terminal window:
+Then, to run, first set up your action server in one terminal window.
+To run the MailChimp and Alogolia docs search, you must first set the associated environment variables for those API's.
+These settings can be found in the `docker-compose.override.yml` file on the production server.
 ```bash
 rasa run actions --actions demo.actions
 ```